 Chinnar Wildlife Sanctuary

 At a distance of 12 km from Marayur Bus Stand and 55 km from Munnar, Chinnar Wildlife Sanctuary is a protected reserve situated in the Marayoor and Kanthalloor panchayats of Devikulam Taluk in the Idukki district of Kerala, India.
-It is one of 12 wildlife sanctuaries in Kerala and among the top places to visit near Munnar.
+It is one of 12 wildlife sanctuaries in Kerala, and among the top places to visit as part of Marayoor tour.

-Located on the eastern ranges of the Western Ghats, Chinnar Wildlife Sanctuary spreads across 90 sq.km and is canopied by lush, evergreen, and thorny scrubs.
-It is richly populated with a wide array of indigenous flora and fauna which makes it a popular tourist destination.
-The sanctuary has earned the name for an only rehabilitation center for Indian star tortoise in India.
+Located on the eastern ranges of the Western Ghats, Chinnar Wildlife Sanctuary spreads across 90 sq. km and is canopied by lush, evergreen, and thorny scrubs.
+It is richly populated with a wide array of indigenous flora and fauna which makes it one of the Marayoor sightseeing places.
+The sanctuary is the only rehabilitation center for Indian star tortoise in India.
 Along with the Western Ghats and the Anamalai sub-cluster, the Chinnar Wildlife Sanctuary is under consideration by UNESCO for selection as a World Heritage Site.

 The Sanctuary has been declared as a biodiversity hotspot due to its unique topography and abundance of flora and fauna.
-An ideal home to a diverse range of wildlife, the Chinnar sanctuary boasts of more than 1,000 varieties of flowering plants, 225 avifauna species, 34 species of mammals, 36 different types of reptiles, 22 species of amphibians, and 42 species of fishes.
+An ideal home to a diverse range of wildlife, the Chinnar sanctuary boasts more than 1,000 varieties of flowering plants, 225 avifauna species, 34 species of mammals, 36 different types of reptiles, 22 species of amphibians, and 42 species of fishes.
 Indian Elephant, Panther, Gaur, Spotted Deer, Monkey, Sambar, and Grizzled Giant Squirrel are some of the main mammals at the sanctuary.
 The rich variety of birds here also includes the rare species of yellow-throated bulbuls.
-The sanctuary is extremely popular as the storehouse of medicinal plants, as well.
+A storehouse of medicinal plants, the sanctuary is one of the most famous wildife sanctuaries near Kochi.

 Owing to its salubrious eco-system, the sanctuary is revered as one of the most wonderful eco-tourism destinations in Kerala.
 There are multiple entry points to the safari - at Kerala border checkpost, at Chinnar check post, and Alampetty check post.
 Visitors can enjoy Elephant Safari and Hunter Jeep Safaris every day between 6 AM to 6 PM.
 Adding more to the charm and appeal of this wildlife reserve, there is a beautiful sandalwood forest located adjacent to the sanctuary.
 Also, the mixed deciduous forests of the sanctuary entice adventure junkies to indulge in amazing trekking options around the foothills of the mighty Western Ghats.